- Amount: up to $5,000. Funds will be calculated/awarded in U.S. dollars.

 - literacy studies,

 - rhetoric, and

 Proposals in interdisciplinary and cross-disciplinary studies are welcome.
+Proposals can be studies that examine romance publishing as an industry, trends in romance publishing, fandom/fan practices.
 Black, Indigenous, and scholars of other minoritized backgrounds who do research on romance novels, writers, and readers are strongly encouraged to apply for this grant.

 The ultimate goal of proposals should be a significant publication in major journals or as a monograph from an academic press as well as the dissemination of the study results to a wider, non-academic audience.
 RWA does not fund creative work (such as novels or films).